 The Cross-Disciplinary Science Institute at Gettysburg College (X-SIG) was established to help our community of students be research ready, research active and research connected.
-X-SIG oversees a set of initiatives designed to equip our students with the skills necessary for modern research, preparing them to integrate multiple disciplines in order to answer science’s most pressing questions.
-Specifically, the X-SIG Advisory Board will:
+The X-SIG oversees a set of initiatives designed to equip our students with the skills necessary for modern research, preparing them to integrate multiple disciplines in order to answer science’s most pressing questions.
+Specifically, the Cross Disciplinary Science Institute:

-Fellowships to support Gettysburg students in summer research in a STEM discipline are available by competitive application to X-SIG (Cross-disciplinary Science Institute at Gettysburg) Board.
+Fellowships to support Gettysburg students in summer research with faculty members in Division III (biology, chemistry, computer science, environmental studies, health sciences, math, physics, and psychology) are available by competitive application to the X-SIG Board.